UoB-COMSM0166/2026-group-17/README.md

 At the initial stage of the project, we identified and mapped each member’s strengths and experiences in order to design an effective role allocation.
 This allowed all members to contribute according to their strengths while maintaining motivation and a clear sense of responsibility.

+Specifically, members with creative strengths were responsible for visual design and video production, those with project management experience handled scheduling and task coordination, and members with a technical focus worked on gameplay implementation and AI development.
+Each member contributed to the foundation of the project by leveraging their own strengths and experience.

 #### Team Members’ Strengths and Role Mapping

 | Category | Strengths / Experience | Main Responsibilities | Members |